blacklane/jvm-source-guidelines/README.md

       @UiThread fun escapeTheBugs() = runWithScissors()
       ```

-- Try to cover as much as your production code with tests.
+- Try to cover as much of your production code with tests as possible.
 We don't need to go overboard, but we strive to have all code units properly tested.
 Each project will have its own testing rules so make sure you follow that same framework

 ## Kotlin-specific guidelines